snikket-im/snikket-android/README.md

 So in theory your contact list should consist of Public-Key-IDs instead of JID's.
 But of course no email or XMPP client out there implements these concepts.
 Plus PGP in the context of instant messaging has a couple of
-downsides: It is vulnerable to replay attacks, it is rather verbose, and decrypting and encrypting takes longer than OTR.
-It is however asynchronous and works well with message carbons.
+downsides: It is vulnerable to replay attacks and it is rather verbose.

 To use OpenPGP you have to install the open source app [OpenKeychain](http://www.openkeychain.org) and then long press on the account in